zazzyzeph/pimelapse/README.md

 # pimelapse
 Timelapse generator for a raspberry pi + camera

-This is a collection of scripts that when configured correctly will take a picture from a connected Raspberry Pi camera every 10 minutes, and then compile those photos into a video every day.
+This is a collection of scripts that when configured correctly will take a picture from a connected Raspberry Pi camera every 10 minutes, compile those photos into a video, and append

 It is currently configured for a common ebay "IR-cut" raspberry pi camera (meaning it has infra-red LEDs attached and an IR filtering shutter [it'll switch to night vision when it's dark enough]), taking pictures at the camera's full 4:3 resolution, then resize those images into 1080p landscape and portrait mode versions.